Braille embosser

 A braille embosser showing some pages created on it.

 A braille embosser is an impact printer that renders text as tactile braille cells.
-Using braille translation software, a document or digital text can be embossed with relative ease.
+Using braille translation software, a document can be translated into braille and then embossed with relative ease.
 Braille embossers can emboss single-sided or double-sided (called interpoint) and can produce 6- or 8-dot braille.

-Blind users tend to call other printers "ink printers," to distinguish them from their braille counterparts.
+Braille users may refer to other printers "ink printers", to distinguish them from their braille counterparts.
 This is often the case regardless of the type of printer being discussed (e.g., thermal printers being called "ink printers" even though they use no ink).

-As with ink printers and presses, embossers range from those intended for consumers to those used by large publishers.
-The price of embossers increase with the volume of braille it produces.
+As with ink printers or presses, embossers range from those intended for consumers to those used by large publishers.
+The price of embossers increases with the volume of braille it produces.

 Types

-The fastest industrial braille embosser is probably the $92,000 Belgian-made NV Interpoint 55, first produced in 1991, which uses a separate air compressor to drive the embossing head and can output up to 800 braille characters per second.
+An example of a fast industrial braille embosser is the $92,000 Belgian-made NV Interpoint 55, first produced in 1991, which uses a separate air compressor to drive the embossing head and can output up to 800 braille characters per second.
 Adoption was slow at first; in 2000 the National Federation of the Blind said there were only three of these in the US, one owned by the NFB itself and the other two by the Watchtower Bible and Tract Society.
 As of 2008, there are more than 60 in use across the world.

 Smaller desktop braille embossers are more common and can be found in libraries, universities, and specialist education centers, as well as being privately owned by blind individuals.
 It may be necessary to use an acoustic cabinet or hood to dampen the noise level.

 Braille embossers usually need special braille paper which is thicker and more expensive than normal paper.
 Some high-end embossers are capable of printing on normal paper.
 Embossers can be either one-sided or two-sided.
 Two-sided embossing requires lining up the dots so they do not overlap (called "interpoint" because the points on the other side are placed in between the points on the first side).
 Two-sided embossing uses less paper and reduces the size of the output.

-Once one copy of a document has been produced, printing further copies is often quicker by means of a device called a thermoform, which produces copies on soft plastic.
+thermoform produces copies on soft plastic.
 However, the resulting braille is not as easily readable as braille that has been freshly embossed, in much the same way that a poor-quality photocopy is not as readable as the original.
-Hence large publishers do not generally use thermoforms.
+Hence large publishers do not generally use thermoforms to produce multiple copies of embossed braille.
+Instead, users with access to a braille file can emboss multiple copies as needed using a braille embosser.

 Some embossers can produce "dotty Moon", i.e., Moon type shapes formed by dots.